DohaAbdelaal/Fan-Controller/README.md

 e.
 If the temperature is greater than or equal 120C turn on the fan with 100% of its maximum speed.
-*The LCD displays the temperature value and the fan state continuously*
+*The LCD displays the temperature value and the fan state continuously* 4-The DC-Motor rotates in clock-wise direction or stopped based on the fan state.